argosnotary/argos4j-cli/README.md

     RUN cd /usr/bin && ln -s /usr/local/lib/argos/bin/postLink

 In the example above the docker argos4j-cli is fetched from the dockerhub repository and used in the build image of argos notary.this

-The following docker environment variables can be used in any build step to connect to the argosnotary service.
+The following docker environment variables can be used in any build step to connect to an argosnotary service instance.

            WORKSPACE: the workspace of your ci cd pipeline setup eg "/drone/src"
            ARGOS_SERVICE_BASE_URL: the url of the argosnotary service eg "https://notary.argosnotary.org/api"